Filmmaker/Producer, Obibini Pictures LLC

 Akosua Adoma Owusu (born January 1, 1984) is a Ghanaian-American avant-garde filmmaker and producer whose films have screened worldwide in prestigious film festivals, museums, galleries, universities and microcinemas since 2005.
 Her work addresses the collision of identities, where the African immigrant located in the United States has a "triple consciousness.”
 Owusu interprets Du Bois’ notion of double consciousness and creates a third identity or consciousness, representing the diverse consciousness of women and African immigrants interacting in African, white American, and black American culture.

 Named by Indiewire as one of the 6 Avant-Garde Female Filmmakers Who Redefined Cinema, and one of The Huffington Post‘s Black Artists: 30 Contemporary Art Makers Under 40 You Should Know, Akosua Adoma Owusu is a MacDowell Colony Fellow and a Guggenheim Fellow.
-Founded in 2007, her company, Obibini Pictures, LLC produces alternative African films for international markets.
-Her award-winning short film, Me Broni Ba, which investigates the fraught relationship between images of beauty and power, exhibited in 100 international film festivals and museums around the world.
-Artforum listed Me Broni Ba as one of 2010’s top ten films.
-In 2013, her film, Kwaku Ananse received a Golden Bear nomination at the Berlinale and won the 2013 African Movie Academy Award in Nigeria for Best Short Film.
-Winning the award for Best International Short at the Baltimore International Black Film Festival, Reluctantly Queer was nominated for the Golden Bear and Teddy Award at the Berlinale in 2016.
+Founded in 2007, her company, Obibini Pictures, LLC produces unconventional films about multicultural experiences including Reluctantly Queer and Kwaku Ananse, which received the 2013 African Movie Academy Award for Best Short Film.
+Reluctantly Queer was nominated for the Golden Bear and Teddy Award at the Berlinale, Berlin International Film Festival in 2016.

 Owusu holds MFA degrees in Film & Video and Fine Art from California Institute of the Arts and received her BA in Media Studies and Studio Art with distinction from the University of Virginia.
 She divides her time between Ghana and New York, where she works as a Visiting Professor at the Pratt Institute in Brooklyn.